 Did Any Of These Happen To You?

 Age discrimination can take many forms.
 Below are just some examples of actions that would warrant speaking to an attorney:

 - The employer advertises in a job posting they are looking for applicants under the age of 40

-- You are not hired because you are over 40 years of age
+- You are fired or do not get hired because you are over 40 years of age

-- You feel forced to retire or quit because of negative treatment based on your age (over 40 years old) in your workplace
+- You feel forced to retire or quit because of negative treatment in the workplace based on your age

-- Your employer asked you to retire, and there were no other reasons for the retirement package other than your age (over 40 years of age)
+- Your employer asked you to retire, and there were no other reasons for the retirement package other than the fact that you are “getting on in years”